iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • Profitability and order behavior

 Using SQL for data extraction, Power Query for transformation, and a star-schema data model, the dashboard enables fast, cross-dimensional slicing by product, city, promotion, and time.
-KPIs are powered by DAX measures and updated dynamically through filters and drilldowns
+KPIs are powered by DAX measures and updated dynamically through filters and drilldowns.

 ---

 **Tools & Technologies**

-• MS SQL Server – Data extraction and querying
+• MS SQL Server – Data extraction and querying.

-• Power Query – ETL, data cleaning, transformation
+• Power Query – ETL, data cleaning, transformation.

-• Power BI – Dashboarding, DAX measures, visual analytics
+• Power BI – Dashboarding, DAX measures, visual analytics.

 ---